peteroupc/peteroupc.github.io/random.md

 -  Predictability: "Unpredictable" means that an outside party, even if the random algorithm used and extremely many outputs of the implementation are known--
     -   cannot guess prior unseen bits of the random sequence correctly with more than a 50% chance per bit, even with knowledge of the implementation's internal state at the given point in time, and
     -   cannot guess future unseen bits of that sequence correctly with more than a 50% chance per bit without knowledge of that state at the given point in time (or -- if the implementation uses a nondeterministic RNG or otherwise finds it feasible -- with that knowledge).
--  Seeding: If the implementation uses a deterministic RNG algorithm, it must be initialized ("seeded") with a seed described below.
-The RNG's seed length (the maximum size of the seed the RNG can take to initialize its state without truncating or compressing that seed) must be at least 128 bits and should be at least 256 bits.
+-  Seeding and Reseeding: The following applies only to deterministic RNG implementations; nondeterministic RNGs don't require seeding or reseeding.

+    The implementation must be initialized ("seeded") with a "seed" described as follows.
 The seed must consist of--
-      1. unpredictable data of at least the same size as the RNG's seed length (but the RNG must not use its own output as part of that data), or
+    1. unpredictable data of at least the same size as the RNG's _seed length_ (but the RNG must not use its own output as part of that data), or
-      2. a cryptographic hash of two items -- data described in (1) and arbitrary data (or vice versa) -- where the hash's length is the RNG's seed length.
+    2. a cryptographic hash of two items -- data described in (i) and arbitrary data (or vice versa) -- where the hash's length is the RNG's _seed length_.

+     The _seed length_ is the maximum size of the seed the RNG can take to initialize its state without truncating or compressing that seed.
+It must be at least 128 bits and should be at least 256 bits.

--  Reseeding: If the implementation uses a deterministic RNG algorithm, it should be reseeded from time to time (using a newly generated seed as described in the "Seeding" item) to ensure each bit of the output is unpredictable even if an outside party somehow gains knowledge of its internal state.
+     The implementation should be reseeded from time to time (using a newly generated seed as described above) to help ensure the unpredictability of the output.
 If the implementation reseeds, it must do so before it generates more than 2<sup>68</sup> bits without reseeding and should do so  before it generates more than 2<sup>32</sup> bits without reseeding.
-(Reseeding is not necessary if the implementation uses a nondeterministic RNG.)
 -  Speed: The implementation should select algorithms that are reasonably fast for most applications.
 -  Time Complexity: The implementation must run in amortized linear time on the size of the output array.
 -  Thread Safety: The implementation should be safe for concurrent use by multiple threads.